Implementing Dark Mode: From CSS Classes to Theme UI and CSS Variables

 }

-Now let’s talk about my blog :p, I wrote the theme for this blog using tutorials on the web, which were mainly focus on using css variables and I leverage overreacted.io code as the inspiration for persisting the theme.
+Now let’s talk about my blog.
+I implemented the theme using tutorials that focused on CSS variables, and I used overreacted.io as inspiration for persisting the theme.

 html.light {